telerik/winforms-docs/controls/dataentry/properties-events-and-attributes.md

 ![dataentry-properties-events-and-attributes 007](images/dataentry-properties-events-and-attributes007.png)

 * In __RadDataEntry__ control there is logic that arranges the labels of the editors in one column according to the longest text.
 This logic can be controlled by the __AutoSizeLabels__ property.
-By default the property value is false and the labels width will equals the longest label width.
-If you set this property to true, the labels will be sized according to their content, as shown on the following figure:
+By default the property value is __false__ and the labels width will equals the longest label width.
+If you set this property to __true__, the labels will be sized according to their content, as shown on the following figure:

 #### Set The AutoSizeLabels Property.